 The Blue Jay property consists of five claim blocks totaling 2,753 hectares located 30 minutes north of Rock Creek, British Columbia.

-In 2019, the Company did not undertake any exploration work on the Blue Jay property and no exploration work is planned for 2020.
-Talisker has initiated an airborne geophysical survey over the entirety of the Golden Hornet Option as well as the contiguous Blue Jay tenure along E-W trending lines at 100m spacing; tentative completion of the survey is in early 2021
+In December 2020, Talisker initiated an airborne geophysical survey over the entirety of the Golden Hornet Option as well as the contiguous Blue Jay tenure, along E-W trending lines at 100 metre spacing.
+The survey was completed in January 2021.